St John's wort

 - Ciclosporin – a drug to prevent organ transplant rejection

-Research is also being carried out to find out if St John’s wort interacts with other drugs, such as strong opioid painkillers.
+Research is also being carried out to find out if St John’s wort interacts with other drugs, such as strong painkillers.

 You shouldn’t take St John’s wort if you